|Nutritional Guidelines (per serving)|

 Roll out the crusts.
 Wrap one crust in plastic wrap and chill.

 Line the pie pan with one crust, cover with plastic wrap, and chill until apples are ready.
-Preheat the oven to 450 F.
+Position a rack in the center of the oven and heat to 450 F.

 Peel, core, and slice the apples.